FOSSEE/st-scripts/embellishing_a_plot/script.rst

 {{{ Show the slide containing the outline }}}

-In this tutorial, we shall look at how to modify the colour, thickness and linestyle of the plot.
-We shall then learn how to add title to the plot and then look at adding labels to x and y axes. we shall also look at adding annotations to the plot and setting the limits of axes.
+In this tutorial, we shall look at how to modify the colour, thickness and linestyle of a plot.
+We shall then learn how to add title to a plot and then look at adding labels to x and y axes. we shall also look at adding annotations to the plot and setting the limits on the axes.

 Let us start ipython with pylab loaded, by typing on the terminal